Financial Calculators

 Understanding CDs and When to Use Them

-A Certificate of Deposit (CD) is a savings account that holds a fixed amount of money for a set period of time, known as the term.
-In return for leaving your money in the account, the bank pays you interest.
-With this, the longer your term is, the higher the interest rate.
+A Certificate of Deposit (CD) is a specialized savings account that holds a fixed amount of money for a specific period, known as the term.
+In exchange for keeping your funds locked in the account, the financial institution pays you interest.
+Generally, the longer the term, the higher the interest rate offered.

 CDs are ideal for individuals who: